yellowmessenger/documentation/docs/platform_concepts/studio/modes.md

 ### Live Mode

 - This is the equivalent of production environment where all the end users are interacting with the bot.
 This is a READ ONLY mode for Studio Module, so, no changes can be made.
-However, analytics of live users can be seen in Growth Module; campaigns can be run via Engagement Module and Agent can utilise Inbox to attend to customer queries.
+However, analytics of live users can be seen in Insights Module; campaigns can be run via Engagement Module and Agent can utilise Inbox to attend to customer queries.

 ### Publish Request Condition Checklist